Standa 8SMC5-USB Python tutorial¶

 print("Done")

 Physical axis motion takes some time.
-In previous examples we have used command_wait_for_stop()
+In previous examples we have used command_wait_for_stop() to suspend the program execution until the end of the movement.

 You can manually check current device status and perform some other operations in parallel with the axis motion in your program.